Chapter 3:

 “Ah…” Katie fell into an odd momentary silence, and then continued.
 “I already have a boyfriend.
 Though; Spike here is a good guy.
 I appreciate him more than he probably knows.”
 Nicolaus wasn’t used to being the center of attention, so he started planning a dramatic escape in which he’d leap from the car!

-“Hey, we’re almost there.”
-The driver pointed out as the ridge near Vernon’s house was coming into view.
+“We’ve almost reached your destination!”
+The driver pointed out as the ridge near Vernon’s house came into view.

 “Okay, you can drop us here!”
-Katie said as she started to get herself together.
+Katie said while gathering her things.

 “Here?”
 The driver called back to his two passengers.
 “You guys sure you don’t want me to take you farther up?
 I can, it’s no problem.”